Skip to product information

 BORVSSI DIDICERE NVPER.

-The Emperor, as a Roman general, laureate, on horseback to the right, brandishes a thunderbolt over two soldiers who have fallen to the ground.
+The Emperor, in Roman general form, laureate, on horseback to the right, brandishes a thunderbolt over two soldiers who have fallen to the ground.

 In exergue: EXERCITV AD IENAM DELETO.
 XIV OCTOBER.
 MDCCCVI.

-The Battle of Jena was a strategic masterpiece for Napoleon.
+The Battle of Jena was a strategic masterpiece by Napoleon.
 It was part of the campaign against the Fourth Coalition.
-This medal was one of the official awards and commemorations struck by the Paris Mint to glorify the Emperor and his victories.
+This medal was among the official awards and commemoratives minted by the Paris Mint to glorify the Emperor and his victories.

 Signed Andrieu, imperial master engraver.